NinevaStudios/nineva-docs/docs/ue-plugins/common-issues.md

 Yes, all the source code is inside the plugin and you can modify it as you see fit.

+---

+## How can I find out the versions of the native libs that are used in your plugins?

+- Android - check the Android `.UPL` file in the plugin source code, all the dependencies are lister there
+- iOS - go to `<PluginName>/Source/ThirdParty/IOS/versions.txt` file

+---

 ## Where is the demo project?

 The demo level and the blueprints are included in the plugin `Content` folder, to see them, in the inspector, you must enable `Show Plugin Content` option in the View Options of the Content Browser tab.

 ![](/images/issues/show-plugin-content.png)

+---

 ## What information should I provide when reporting the issue?